 ‘Year’ is the financial year ending in June of the year stated.

-Note that individuals claim two kinds of deductions: ‘work related deductions’ against wage or salary income, and ‘business expenses’ against business income.
+Note that individuals claim two kinds of deductions: personal ‘work related deductions’ against wage or salary income, and ‘business expenses’ against sole trader business income.

-Excludes motor vehicle deductions claimed as ‘management expenses’ by superannuation funds, as figures are not available.
+‘Business’ deductions include those claimed by sole traders, partnerships, trusts and companies but exclude ‘management expenses’ by superannuation funds, as figures are not available.

 Revenue forgone is estimated as 36 per cent of total deductions claimed.